 For a Dutch introduction to Evelyn's work, her project was featured in Trouw in October 2018.

 The SPUI25-series 'Proost op de wetenschap' (Cheers to Science) gives PhD candidates and recently promoted researchers a platform to present their research to a broad audience.
 During this afternoon at SPUI25 a young researcher tells us about his or her recent research.

+From 16:30 onwards, you can join us for a drink.
 The lectures start at 17:00 and will take about half an hour, after which there will be plenty of time to ask questions.
-To conclude we will celebrate the researcher of the week, science and the start of the weekend by having a drink at SPUI25.
+To conclude we will celebrate the researcher of the week, science and the start of the weekend.

 You can sign up for this program for free.
 If you subscribe for the program we count on your presence.
 If you are unable to attend, please let us know via firstname.lastname@example.org | T: +31 (0)20 525 8142.

 Spui 25-27 | 1012 WX AmsterdamGa naar detailpagina